WeichenZh/Open3DVQA/README.md

       </table>
    </td>
     <td>
-      <strong>Gemini-2.5-Flash:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.<br>
+      <strong>Gemini-2.5-Flash:</strong> Yes, the white modular buildings with windows are to the left of you from the viewer's perspective (around 9 o'clock to 11 o'clock).✔️<br>
-      <strong>Qwen2-VL-Finetuned:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.<br>
+      <strong>Qwen2-VL-Finetuned:</strong> Correct, you'll find the white modular buildings with windows to the left.✔️<br>
-      <strong>3D-LLM:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.
+      <strong>3D-LLM:</strong> The white modular buildings with windows are to the left of the viewer's perspective.✔️
     </td>
   </tr>